uu-core/pid-quantifying-reachable-decision-regions/README.md

 # compute pid
 pid(['V1', 'V2', 'V3'], 'T', jointDistribution, normalize=False)
 ```
+## Running examples
+- `python pid_examples.py`: computes typical examples and prints the results
+- `python flow_example.py`: computes a flow analysis and prints the results

 ## Note
 - The redundancy lattice grows quickly with the number of variables.
 For larger numbers of visible variables, it is beneficial to search the lattice rather than fully computing it (e.g. repeatedly splitting the variables into 2-3 sets for searching the desired interactions).